Sammcb/Sammcb.github.io/pages/devlogs/anniversary/devlog2.md

 I hope you enjoyed this devlog series.
 I definitely will write more in the future on projects to come!
 If you want to look more closely at the code or run/build off of Anniversary yourself, make sure to check out the [repository](https://github.com/Sammcb/Anniversary)!

+### Feedback
+{:.feedback}

 Thank you for reading!
-If you have any suggestions or feedback, I will be setting up Discussions and Issue templates on GitHub soon.
+If you have any corrections, please create an [issue](https://github.com/Sammcb/Sammcb.github.io/issues/new/choose).
+If you have any general suggestions or feedback, check out the [discussion](https://github.com/Sammcb/Sammcb.github.io/discussions/7) for this devlog!